privateprep/coding-space-website/src/pages/programs/experience-level.md

           ## E﻿arly Engineers

-          #### Ages 3-5
+          #### Ages 4-5

-          Designed for preschool-aged learners, this engaging program introduces foundational computer science and engineering concepts through screen-free, hands-on activities.
-From building rockets to exploring foundational coding concepts with playful tools, young learners practice pattern recognition, logical thinking, problem-solving, and even early engineering principles.
-These core skills set the stage for a lifetime of innovation, creativity, and success in STEM and beyond.
+          A screen-free introduction to coding and engineering for pre-K learners.
+Through hands-on building, play, and guided exploration, young engineers develop spatial reasoning, pattern recognition, logical thinking, and early problem-solving skills — all before touching a keyboard.

+          Every activity is designed to spark curiosity and build the foundational thinking that makes learning to code easier later on.
   - type: buttons
     bgColor: "#faf6ee"
     fgColor: "#faf6ee"